2004 Côtes de Tablas

 The 2004 Côtes de Tablas has a juicy, berry nose of currants, raspberries, licorice and spice.
 The mouth is full of rich, sweet Grenache fruit showing good acidity and a long finish laced with licorice.

-Updated tasting notes from a September 2011 tasting can be found on the Tablas Creek blog.
+We shared updated tasting notes from a November 2018 tasting on the Tablas Creek blog.

 Blend